Please choose ONE of the following tracks:

 Week 3: July 24-29, 2016 at NIU's main campus in DeKalb

 Campers Entering Grades 7-9.

 Campers entering grade 6 who have attended Engineering Amusement are welcome Weeks 1 and 2 at Lorado Taft Campus.

 This year we are piloting a new online system to collect camper information.
 We hope this will help streamline the registration process for everyone.
 The registration link below is for your initial camp payment.
 In the coming weeks, after you have made your deposit, you will receive an email with instructions for completing the required forms and how to submit them to our new system.

 This camp will give students several different options to explore how STEM is at work in the world around them.

 Create, make, and innovate!
 Take your creations to the next level by investigating the science behind making cool art.
 Create wind-powered kinetic sculptures; use polarized light to create paintings with tape; animate your art digitally; color your world with laser spiro-graphs; explore the chemistry of color through tie-dye; learn the secrets of making cool pop-up cards.
 Sessions are led by NIU art and science faculty and students.
-Camp director Pati Sievert enjoys integrating art and science, a fun application of her degrees in Applied Design and Physics.
+STEM Outreach director Pati Sievert enjoys integrating art and science, a fun application of her degrees in Applied Design and Physics.